 - Electives: Any three - GER 351, Substance Abuse and the Aged; GER 358, Counseling the Older Adult; GER 365 Alzheimers Disease; and GER 370 Remotivation Therapy.

 - Social Work majors who pursue the gerontology option will complete either their junior or senior field experience, or both, in a setting serving the elderly.
-The Gerontology Program evolved as a response to the large number of aging services and extra-ordinarily large aged population in this geographical area (almost 20% 65 years of age or older in Luzerne County).
+The Gerontology minor evolved as a response to the large number of aging services and extra-ordinarily large aged population in this geographical area (almost 20% 65 years of age or older in Luzerne County).
 As our society in general continues to gray, trained personnel will be needed.